Day 1 | Opening Day | September 23: Park Hotel Alexandra

 Participants should take care of any travel & health insurance at their own expenses.
 We advise that insurance should cover health and medical issues, travel insurance (such as unexpected cancellations or delays) and luggage insurance.

-The climate in Singapore in February is warm, with temperatures averaging around 27oC in the daytime.
-There may be rainy days due to the end of the monsoon season, so bring a rain jacket and/or umbrella.
+The climate in Singapore in September is warm, with temperatures averaging around 31oC in the daytime.
+September marks the end of the Southwest Monsoon Season.
 Read more here.

 Currency and Money Exchange